storyblok/gatsby-source-storyblok/README.md

 > Note: if you don't use `apiPlugin`, you can use your prefered method or function to fetch your data.

-Use `StoryblokStory` to get the new story every time is triggered a `change` event from the Visual Editor.
+Use `<StoryblokStory />` to get the new story every time is triggered a `change` event from the Visual Editor.

 #### 2. Link your components to Storyblok Visual Editor

-`StoryblokStory` keeps the state for thet story behind the scenes and uses `StoryblokComponent` to render the route components dynamically, using the list of components loaded during the initialization inside the storyblokInit function.
+`<StoryblokStory />` keeps the state for thet story behind the scenes and uses `StoryblokComponent` to render the route components dynamically, using the list of components loaded during the initialization inside the storyblokInit function.
 You can use the `StoryblokComponent` inside the components to redner the nested components dynamically.

 For every component you've defined in your Storyblok space, call the `storyblokEditable` function with the blok content: